-By the end of March 2021, France organizes an international meeting for the RISC-V worldwide community, for the 3rd time.
+By the end of March 2021, France organized an international meeting for the RISC-V worldwide community, for the 3rd time.
 Some teams contributing to Nanoelec programs are more and more involved in worldwide collaborations on open standards for processors innovation .
 In this frame, Nanoelec is strongly supporting the workshop “RISC-V week” and CEA is member of the RISC-V International Association and joint, since 2021, the Open Hardware Group.
-4 questions to Fabien Clermidy, Fabien Clermidy, Head of Computing Departement at CEA List & CEA representative at the OpenHW Group.
+Fabien Clermidy, Head of Computing Departement at CEA List & CEA representative at the OpenHW Group explains.

 What is the interest to focus on open hardware and software for innovative architecture for Nanoelec?